Last Updated on July 23, 2021 by Rat Race Running

 There are two ways of earning in the stock market.
 They are capital or price appreciation and earning dividends.

-Capital or price appreciation happens when the price of the stock you own increases in value.
+Capital or price appreciation happens when the price of the stock you own value increases.
 For example, if you bought 100 shares of Jollibee (JFC) for P100/share.
 Then two months later, it increased to P120/share.
 Then your P10,000 became P12,000.
 You gained P2,000.

 The other way is through dividends.
 Dividends can be cash or additional shares paid by companies to shareholders after they made a profit.
-Companies like GMA7 and PLDT regularly pays its shareholders dividends.
+Companies like GMA7 and PLDT regularly pay their shareholders dividends.

 I bought an insurance policy, does that count?